-EuroCert is obliged to notify all subscribers holding valid certificates and a supervision body at least ninety days in advance about the intention to cease the operations including providing qualified trust services (see Article 7 item 2 of the Trust Services Act).
+EuroCert is obliged to notify all subscribers holding valid certificates and a supervision body at least ninety days in advance about the intention to cease the operations including providing qualified trust services (see Article 7 of the Trust Services Act).

-The termination plan for a qualified trust service providers, referred to in Article 24 Clause 2 letter and eIDAS Regulation and in Article 19 Clause 3 of the Trust Services Act, held by EuroCert is prepared in the event described above
+The termination plan for a qualified trust service providers, referred to in Article 24 Clause 2 letter i eIDAS and in Article 19 Clause 3 of the Trust Services Act, held by EuroCert is prepared in the event described above.